-Dusty Francis, Associate Conductor
+Dusty Francis, Artistic Director

 When not on the conducting podium, Francis can often be heard singing with some of the country’s finest professional choral ensembles, including the GRAMMY-nominated True Concord Voices & Orchestra, the Atlanta-based Skylark Vocal Ensemble, and the Manhattan Chorale.
 Recent solo engagements have spanned styles and periods ranging from Bach to Puccini and Schubert to Sondheim.

 Francis holds the Master of Music degree in Choral Conducting from the University of Maryland and a Bachelor’s degree in Music Education from Xavier University in Cincinnati.
 He is a member of the American Choral Directors Association and the National Association for Music Education.
 A native of Ohio, he currently resides in Manhattan.